ezakto/statiq/README.md

     $ statiq init -d

 And you're ready to go.
-Source documents go to the sources folder and templates in the templates folder.
-The generated website will go to the dist folder.
-Build your website structure in the sources folder, with markdown-formatted pages.
+Source documents go to the content folder and templates in the templates folder.
+The resulting website will go to the publish folder.
+Build your website structure in the content folder, with markdown-formatted pages.
 For example:

-    sources/index.md
+    content/index.md
-    sources/about.md
+    content/about.md
-    sources/docs/index.md
+    content/docs/index.md

 Sample index.md: